OctopusDeploy/docs/src/pages/docs/projects/variables/system-variables.md

 `Octopus.Web.ServerUri`

 The default URL at which the server portal can be accessed, as configured in the **Configuration ➜ Nodes** settings.
-This variable was added in Octopus **2019.4.0**.

 *[https://my-octopus](https://my-octopus)*